rRaineeee/rRaineeee.github.io/README.md

 The person in the video is Max Park.
 He is the current world record holder for the 3x3 single.

 ![Facade](https://www.courthousenews.com/wp-content/uploads/2019/10/erno-rubik-with-cube.jpg)
-A rubiks cube is a puzzle made by Ernő Rubik, he originially invented the rubiks cube to help teach his students about three-dimensional objects.
+The Rubik's Cube is a puzzle invented by Ernő Rubik, a Hungarian Architecture professor.
+He later used the rubik's cube as a tool to help his students learn about 3-dimensional spaces.
+He didn't know that his "Magic Cube"(The first name of the rubik's cube) would become one of the most famous puzzles in the world.
+In the 1980s the cube started to sell out millions each year, and to this day it is still one of the most famous puzzles in the world.